sorilee/sorilee.github.io/_posts/notes/2020-06-07-entailment-relations.md

 *This is a piece on entailment relations that I prepared as a preliminary to an explanation of the propositional resolution.*

 Central to the basic discussions of resolution are its soundness and completeness.
-Soundness and completeness are a recurring theme in logic, which in many cases are manifested as a comparison between two of so-called entailment relations.
+Soundness and completeness are a recurring theme in logic, which in many cases manifest as a comparison between two of so-called entailment relations.

 I will first give (well, attempt) a general description of the concept of an entailment relation, then go definite and give standard examples in propositional/first-order logic.